astropy/astropy/docs/visualization/wcsaxes/overlaying_coordinate_systems.rst

 possible to add interior ticks or tick labels for the overlay grid.
 Here we add a "tickable" gridline at constant RA (``const-ra``) and one at constant declination (``const-dec``).
-Note that when you use a multi-character string as the name for one of these gridlines, you need to specify that name as a tuple to other methods.
+Note that when you use a multi-character string as the name for one of these gridlines, you need to specify that name as a part of a tuple to other methods.

 .. plot::
    :context: